A fairytale ascent

 The Rothschild Bank's head office is in Frankfurt, but at the beginning of the 19th century, four Rothschild brothers set up business in Europe's leading financial centres - London, Paris, Vienna and Naples.
 They trade in securities and finance major government undertakings - railway construction, troop salaries for the British military, the Suez Canal, to name just a few examples.

-Salomon Rothschild founded the Austrian branch in 1820 and quickly became Austria's leading financial entrepreneur.
+Salomon Rothschild founds the Austrian branch in 1820 and quickly becomes Austria's leading financial entrepreneur.

 Commitment to Judaism